Secluded & Quiet Islands In Greece

 How To Get To Chios

-You can get to Chios from Athens with the ferry departing from the port of Piraeus, and the trips can take up to ten hours.
+You can get to Chios from Athens by ferry departing from the port of Piraeus, and the trips can take up to ten hours.
 It is also possible to reach Chios from other Greek islands, such as Lesvos, Syros, Mykonos, Ikaria, and Samos.

 The island also has a domestic airport, receiving flights from Athens, Thessaloniki, Lemnos, Lesvos, Rhodes, and Samos.